kimiaf1998/DietProgram/README.md

 This is a `JavaScript` program to schedule a diet for every days of a week in a period.

+### Main features

+* Flexible row appending
+  All the correct indexes are assigned to the rows just after the form submitted

+* Auto calculate Calories
+  By changing the food item or the value of weight input , the calorie is automatically calculated and the value is shown

+* Toggled titles
+  Day titles can be changed to weekdays or sequential numbers and that affects the titles of the result program

 ### Languages and Dependencies
 * HTML5
 * CSS3
-* JavaScript ES6
+* JavaScript
-* Bootstrap5
+* Bootstrap
 * jQuery
-* Popper.js

 ### How to Run

 * Open the HTML file on your browser
 * Enter body builder's information
-* Enter program diet by adding rows in each day
+* Enter program items by adding rows to each day
 * Switch the right button to change the represented days label

 ### Output